 - Wattana, the world’s smartest orangutan lives in the zoo of Paris.

 - City of Lights refers to the number of intellectuals living in Paris and not the lights as many think.
-Paris is home of many painters, writers, and other intellectuals.
+Paris is home to many painters, writers, and other intellectuals.

 - Paris Syndrome is realizing the city is not as pretty and awesome as you thought it would be.